-If you have read through my blog you will see I have traveled quite a bit….42 countries to be exact plus 2 major long distance cycling trips by a pretty young age.
+If you have read through my blog you will see I have traveled quite a bit….42 countries to be exact plus 2 major long distance cycling trips by a pretty young age and have been to many international dates.
 Most of my traveling has been the backpacking style as well and solo….its pretty intimidating and unfortunately, many are intimidated.

 They might find me exotic at first, but then find I am perhaps too interesting (?).
 At least I have been told that.
 Or they find it a competition.

 One guy asked me after I got back from the bathroom: